josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/🚀_DADA/💾_Capabilities/🥀_Little_Database_Of_Horrors/🌍_Regime_And_State_Capability_Studies/🕌_Middle_East_And_North_Africa/README.md

 ---

+## 🦠 Emergencies As Governance Stress Tests

+Emergency conditions reveal which institutions already hold the keys.

+Country nodes should examine:

+- emergency laws;
+- health apps;
+- contact tracing;
+- location monitoring;
+- quarantine enforcement;
+- biometric or identity linkage;
+- misinformation and rumour offences;
+- communications restrictions;
+- migrant-worker treatment;
+- links between health, police, border, and welfare systems;
+- temporary procurement;
+- data retention;
+- capabilities retained after the emergency ends.

+The question is not only whether an emergency measure was justified when introduced.

+It is:

+> What infrastructure, legal authority, data linkage, and institutional habit remained afterward?

+A temporary relaxation can also reveal control.

+When a blocked communications service is selectively enabled for approved institutions, the exception may show who held the gate all along.

+---

 ## 🌡️ Political Stability And Fracture

 Systems designed to prevent mobilisation may suppress the warning signs that would otherwise reveal political pressure.